 - 3.1.
-Level 1-6 programmes: - a) 100% transfer of credit is available towards level 1 6 programmes (both formal transfer of credit and recognition of prior learning). - b) For completed level 1-6 programmes, a maximum of 50% can be cross credited towards another Wintec programme. - 3.2.
-Bachelor degree programmes (Level 7) - a) The standard credit limit for TOC (both formal transfer of credit and recognition of prior learning) is two thirds (3⁄4) of the qualification. - b) Transfer of credit will not be granted at Level 7. - c) In exceptional circumstances, these Transfer of Credit clauses may be waived, with the approval of the Academic Board or delegated authority.
-However, all degree candidates are required to enrol in and complete a "minimum Wintec component" likely to be 45-60 credits to satisfy implicit and explicit competencies linked to graduate profiles. - d) For completed bachelors' degrees, a maximum of one third (1⁄3) can be cross credits towards a second bachelor's degree. - 3.3.
-Graduate and postgraduate programmes (Level 7-9) - a) Formal Transfer of Credit (FTOC) at graduate / postgraduate level is at the discretion of the relevant Programme Committee and must be stated in the appropriate programme regulations. - b) Recognition of Prior Learning (RPL) will not normally be considered at postgraduate level due to the requirement to reflect high level cognitive skills, such as analysis, synthesis and problem solving, and theory based decision making rather than merely having undertaken specific tasks or roles. - c) Cross credit is not normally considered at graduate and postgraduate levels - 3.4.
-No module may count towards more than two qualifications. - 3.5.
-Existing regulated staircasing and transitional arrangements will remain and be reviewed as part of their standard review / renewal cycle.
+Level 1 6 programmes: - a) 100% transfer of credit is available towards level 1 6 programmes (both formal transfer of credit and recognition of prior learning). - b) For completed level 1 6 programmes, a maximum of 50% can be cross credited towards another Wintec programme. - 3.2.
+Bachelor degree programmes (Level 7) - a) The standard credit limit for TOC (both formal transfer of credit and recognition of prior learning) is two thirds (3) of the qualification. - b) Transfer of credit will not be granted at Level 7. - c) In exceptional circumstances, these Transfer of Credit clauses may be waived, with the approval of the Academic Board or delegated authority.
+However, all degree candidates are required to enrol in and complete a "minimum Wintec component" likely to be 45-60 credits to satisfy implicit and explicit competencies linked to graduate profiles. - d) For completed bachelors' degrees, a maximum of one third (γ_3) can be cross credits towards a second bachelor's degree. - 3.3.
+Graduate and postgraduate programmes (Level 7 9) - a) Formal Transfer of Credit (FTOC) at graduate / postgraduate level is at the discretion of the relevant Programme Committee and must be stated in the appropriate programme regulations. - b) Recognition of Prior Learning (RPL) will not normally be considered at postgraduate level due to the requirement to reflect high level cognitive skills, such as analysis, synthesis and problem solving, and theory based decision making rather than merely having undertaken specific tasks or roles.